paulormnas/ContaminationAnalizer/README.md

 $ docker cp ContaminationAnalyser/ de513c9e2123:/opt/
 ```

-Return to the container terminal you can change to the directory where the CSA files were copied and reun the software:
+Return to the container terminal, where the Ipython command shell is running, and go to the directory where the CSA files
+were copied.
+Now you can run the CSA software:

 ```commandline
 cd /opt/ContaminationAnalyser/